equinix/terraform-provider-equinix/docs/guides/migration_guide_facilities_to_metros_devices.md

 To test that the change didn't taint the state, and that the device will not be re-created, you can check if `terraform plan` reports any differences.
 The terraform state should be up to date as long as the facility in which the device was deployed was contained within the metro.

 If the plan diff is not empty, you might have used a metro not containing the facility to which the device was deployed.
-This might happen if you've used more facilities in the `facilities` list, or you have used "any" facility.
+This might happen if you've used more facilities in the `facilities` list, or you have used the special "any" facility.

 You can find out the deployed facility, and the containing metro by examining the terraform state of the `metal_device` resource: